-3. Implementation of the borrowing strategy in 2017/18
+3. Implementation of the borrowing strategy in 2018/19

-3.1.
-Active treasury management and the maintenance of levels of liquidity have ensured that no short term borrowing required has been required for the financial year to date.
+- 3.1.
+Active treasury management and the maintenance of levels of liquidity have ensured that no short term borrowing has been required for the financial year to date.
 Cash positions are monitored daily and modelled over a monthly horizon to ensure that anticipated liquidity levels are forecast accurately.

-- 3.2.
+Should short term borrowing be required, the target rate of 0.4% would be difficult to achieve following the increase in the Bank of England base rate, and a rate of around 0.7% would probably be more realistic. - 3.2.
 In accordance with the Medium Term Financial Strategy no long term external borrowing has been undertaken this financial year.
 Instead all borrowing required to fund capital expenditure has been funded by internal cash balances.
 This position will be kept under review, but the expectation remains that no new external borrowing will be required during the three year period. - 3.3.
-At 31st October 2017 the level of long term debt is £507.85m as detailed in the table below.
+At 31st October 2018 the level of long term debt is £507.85m as detailed in the table below.